 The third solution is to carry out the registration of the input mesh at extraction with the original non-watermarked one.
-Low-precision registration methods use singular spectral coefficients [35], eigenvectors of the vertex correlation matrix [53], inertial moments [32], and characteristic points [34] of the two meshes.
-High-precision methods often need user interactions to determine a good initial condition, and then the registration is realized by iteratively minimizing a sum of local errors [32], [45].
+Low-precision registration methods use singular spectral coefficients [34], eigenvectors of the vertices' correlation matrices [52], inertial moments [31], and characteristic points [33] of the two meshes.
+High-precision methods often need user interactions to determine a good initial condition, and then the registration is realized by iteratively minimizing a sum of local errors [31], [44].
 This solution will obviously make the algorithms non-blind, but provides a better robustness.

 2) Signal Processing Attacks: A mesh can be considered as a signal in the three-dimensional space.
 There are counterparts of the traditional one-dimensional signal processing techniques for 3D meshes, such as random noise addition, smoothing, enhancement, and compression (usually realized by quantization).
 Fig. 7.b and Fig. 7.c illustrate two examples.
-Although these operations can be very harmful to the inserted watermark, they are really common manipulations in animation and special effect applications.
+Although these operations can be very harmful to inserted watermarks, they are really common manipulations in animation and special effects applications.

-Random noise addition, smoothing and enhancement can be modeled in the spectral domain by a modification of the high-frequency part.
+Random noise, smoothing, and enhancement can be modeled in the spectral domain by a modification of the high-frequency part.
 Quantization can be thought as a certain form of noise, but its effect is somewhat complicated.
-In general, the transform-domain-based techniques that modify the low and medium frequency parts are more robust to these attacks.
-Note that for the additive watermarking schemes, which insert the watermark by modulating (i.e. perturbing) spectral coefficients obtained by direct frequency analysis, insertion in the low frequency part is both more robust and more imperceptible compared to insertion in the high frequency part if they have the same embedding intensity [54].
+Generally speaking, the transform-domain-based watermarking techniques that modify the low and median frequency parts are more robust to these attacks, as demonstrated by Praun et al. [43].
+Their method is among the most robust in the literature.
+Note that for the additive watermarking schemes, which insert the watermark by modulating (i.e. perturbing) spectral coefficients obtained by direct frequency analysis, insertion in the low frequency part is both more robust and more imperceptible compared to insertion in the high frequency part if under the same additive embedding intensity.
 Different additive modulation schemes have been developed.
-Ohbuchi et al. [53] proposed to repeat the watermark insertion in the first half of the spectrum with constant intensity.
-Wu and Kobbelt [34] watermarked only the very low frequency coefficients and proposed an adaptive insertion intensity that is proportional to the amplitude of the coefficient.
-Lavoué et al. [55] gave another modulation scheme, in which the intensity is linear for the low and medium frequency coefficients and constant for the high frequency part.
+Ohbuchi et al. [52] proposed to repeat the watermark insertion in the first half of the spectrum with a constant intensity.
+Wu and Kobbelt [33] watermarked only the very low frequency coefficients and proposed an adaptive insertion intensity that is proportional to the amplitude of the coefficient.
+Lavoué et al. [53] gave another modulation scheme, in which the intensity is linear for the low and median frequency coefficients and constant for the high frequency part.